RashmiJK/AI-ML-Lab/docs/choosing_llm.md

 1. Chatbot Arena : An Open Platform for Evaluating LLMs by Human Preference (developed by researchers at UC Berkeley SkyLab and LMArena).
 LMArena is an open-source platform for crowdsourced AI benchmarking, created by researchers from UC Berkeley SkyLab.
 [Chatbot Arena LLM Leaderboard](https://lmarena.ai/?leaderboard)

 Numerical comparision of LLMs.
 Refer to benchmarks.
-Few as examples below.
+Few as examples below:

 2. MT-Bench : A set of challenging multi-turn questions graded by GPT-4.

 3. MMLU : Massive Multitask Language Understanding : which accesses world knowledge and problem-solving ability across a range of topics and difficulty levels : a test to measure model's multitask accuracy on 57 tasks, from Abstract Algenra to Virology.

  Specialized LLMs